 - Consider Disciplinary Context - Every discipline has developed conventions and assumptions over decades and centuries of practice.
 These conventions and assumptions often lead to jargon and shared vocabularies that can be initially opaque for students.
 Instructors might consider how students with varying backgrounds could respond.

-- Integrate Teaching Philosophy - Engaging with diversity in the classroom can often be an extension of the instructor’s own teaching philosophy.
-Research indicates that students often respond positively to transparent indications of teaching strategy and philosophy (Ambrose, et. al, 2010), so instructors can consider sharing the reasons behind their classroom policies.
+- Integrate Teaching Philosophy - Engaging with diversity in the classroom is often an extension of the instructor’s own teaching philosophy.
+Research indicates that students often respond positively to transparent indications of teaching strategy and philosophy (Ambrose et al., 2010), so instructors can consider sharing the reasons behind their classroom policies.

-- Modeling Respect - Research suggests that the design and tone of the syllabus can positively impact student engagement with and perception of the instructor (Ludy, et. al, 2016).
-The diversity statement helps set an initial impression, which instructors should continue to uphold throughout term through personal treatment of students, facilitation of dialogue, and consistency in policies for grading, attendance, participation, and excuse.
+- Modeling Respect - Research suggests that the design and tone of the syllabus can positively impact student engagement with and perception of the instructor (Ludy et al. 2016, Gurung et al. 2021).
+The diversity statement helps set an initial impression, which instructors should uphold throughout term through personal treatment of students, facilitation of dialogue, and consistency in policies for grading, attendance, participation, and excuse.

-- Establish Expectations - Because the classroom is a living, networked organism, no one individual can maintain the organism’s standards.
-Instructors can use the diversity statement to lay out expectations for student behavior, and invite students to become active agents in establishing and maintaining classroom tone.
+- Establish Expectations - Instructors can use the diversity statement to lay out expectations for student behavior, and invite students to become active agents in establishing and maintaining classroom tone.

 - Campus Resources - Instructors can use the diversity statement as an opportunity to direct students toward campus resources that facilitate and support diversity initiatives.
-Yale’s Office of Diversity and Inclusion, More Inclusive Yale Initiative, Affinity Groups, and Cultural Centers provide resources, events, and support for the range of faculty, student, and staff representations.
+Yale’s Office of Diversity and Inclusion, Belonging at Yale Initiative, Office of Institutional Equity & Accessibility, and Cultural Centers provide resources, events, and support for the range of faculty, student, and staff representations.

 Ambrose, S., Bridges, M., Lovett, M., DiPietro, M., & Norman, M (2010).
 How Learning Works: 7 Research – Based Principles for Smart Teaching.
 San Francisco: Jossey-Bass.